Welcome to today's edition of the Rush 24-7 podcast.

 Here are the numbers on the red egg.

-The which is the responsibility of the previous Congress now projected to be 1.65 trillion.
+It comes from Noel Shepard at Newsbusters: the 2011 budget shortfall, which is the responsibility of the previous Congress, now projected to be $1.65 trillion.

 That's the budget deficit.

-If that number is accurate, this means that since the Democrats took over Congress in 2007, the country has posted over $5 trillion in deficits.
+Now, if that number is accurate, this means that since the Democrats took over Congress in 2007, the country has posted over $5 trillion in deficits.

-That is more combined non-inflation adjusted red ink than the United States of America had created in all the years of its existence prior to 2007.
+That is more combined non-inflation-adjusted red ink than the United States of America had created in all the years of its existence prior to 2007.

-And so, in just four years, the Democrats recorded combined deficits greater than what had been posted in the prior 220 years.
+So in just four years, the Democrats recorded combined deficits greater than what had been posted in the prior 220 years.

 That is astounding.